With all the different assets and elements that go into it, wealth can quickly become a complex topic.

 Why?
-Because of its focus on helping you monitor and optimize all your important wealth assets — we’re talking cash, stocks, vehicles, art, real estate, and even digital assets like domain names, cryptocurrency, and more.
+Because our portfolio tracker focuses on helping you monitor and optimize all your important wealth assets — we’re talking cash, bank accounts, checking accounts, investments accounts, stocks, vehicles, art, real estate, and even digital assets like domain names, cryptocurrency, and more.

 Want to track the value of your homes, vehicles, and even web domains?
-Add them to Kubera and, thanks to our partnerships with leading asset experts (such as Zillow in the U.S.), we’ll keep your dashboard up to date with the latest market value of these assets.
+Add them to Kubera and, thanks to our partnerships with leading asset experts (such as Zillow and EstiBot), we’ll keep your dashboard up to date with the latest market value of these assets.

 Interested in stocks and cryptocurrencies?
-Add our tickers that track the leading individual stocks or cryptocurrencies to your Kubera dashboard so you can always make the smartest purchasing and selling decisions possible.
+Take advantage of our stock and crypto ticker functionality so you can always make the smartest purchasing and selling decisions possible.

-It doesn’t even matter where these assets originate from because we built Kubera to support all major currencies, so your balances are always in your preferred currency and aligned with the latest exchange rates.
+It doesn’t even matter where these assets originate from because we built Kubera to support all major currencies, so your balances are displayed in your preferred currency and aligned with the latest exchange rates, in real-time.

-And you can keep an eye on how every one of your assets impacts your portfolio with our beautifully-designed charts and visual analysis features that enable you to see asset allocation, performance, and net worth at a glance.
+And you can keep an eye on how every one of your assets impacts your investment portfolio with our beautifully-designed charts and a recap feature that enables you to see asset and portfolio performance at the most granular level.

-In addition, Kubera’s distinctive beneficiary management feature ensures that all the ancillary assets that help protect your wealth — such as your trust, will, and other estate planning documentation — are stored safely until it’s time for them to be transferred to a beneficiary of your choosing.
+Another distinctive feature of Kubera’s dashboard is beneficiary management, which ensures that all the ancillary assets that help protect your wealth — such as your trust, will, and other estate planning documentation — are stored safely until it’s time for them to be transferred to a beneficiary of your choosing.

 And speaking of safety, our business model is what we like to call “privacy-friendly.”